 - “To involve my family members in my care.”

 An especially good time for the senior to review the records is prior to a scheduled appointment with healthcare staff.
-This is because the older adults, compared with younger adults, say that if they don’t understand something in the record, they’ll ask during the next scheduled visit.
-The seniors were also more likely than the younger adults to say that reading the medical record improves communication with the healthcare professionals and helps them better understand their condition.
+This is because older adults, compared with younger adults, are more likely to ask the professional at the next scheduled visit about material in the record they don't understand.
+The seniors are also more likely than the younger adults to say that reading the medical record improves communication with their healthcare professionals and helps them better understand their condition.

 The older adults were less likely than younger adults to search the internet for medical information.
 Related to this, they were more likely to say they’d expect an online medical record review to be difficult.
 Still, results from studies such as those at University of Cincinnati indicate that senior citizens are sufficiently computer-savvy to get medical information online.
 So in the future, preferences for online access of medical records might change.